Git Logo

 git pull is a combination of git fetch and git merge.
 That is it updates the remote tracking branches (git fetch) AND updates your current branch with any new commits on the remote tracking branch (git merge).

-This same concept appplies to work in a team setting.
+This same concept applies to work in a team setting.
 Multiple authors will have their own feature branches that merge into the same Upstream Main repository via Pull Requests.
 It is important for each author to do regular git pulls to stay up to date with each other’s contributions.

 Complete Workflow